michalprzybyla/hedera-cli/docs/architecture.md

 ### Core Principles

-The plugin architecture is based on ADR-001 and follows these key principles:
+The plugin architecture follows these key principles:

 1. **Stateless Plugins**: Plugins are functionally stateless
 2. **Dependency Injection**: Services are injected into command handlers